CharlesOkechukwu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-11-binary_to_decimal converts base two to base 10 12-combinations show possible combinations of two alphabets 13-print_float prints number in 2 decimalplaces
+11-binary_to_decimal converts base two to base 10 12-combinations show possible combinations of two alphabets 13-print_float prints number in 2 decimalplaces 100-decimal_to_hexadecimal converts a base ten number to base 16